VGVentures/very_good_engineering/src/content/docs/code_style/code_style.md

 description: Best practices for general code styling that goes beyond linter rules.
 ---

-In general, the best guides for code style are the [effective Dart](https://dart.dev/effective-dart) guidelines and the linter rules set up in [very_good_analysis](https://pub.dev/packages/very_good_analysis).
+In general, the best guides for code style are the [Effective Dart](https://dart.dev/effective-dart) guidelines and the linter rules set up in [very_good_analysis](https://pub.dev/packages/very_good_analysis).
 However, there are certain practices we've learned outside of these two places that will make code more maintainable.

 ## Record Types